Conquest of Wu by Jin: Sun Hao's surrender

-On the very next day, 1 May 280, Sun Hao issued his final imperial edict, asking his people not to feel upset about the end of Wu, but to prepare themselves to become subjects of the Jin dynasty.
-He then stripped off all of the clothing on his upper body and tied himself up (a way of presenting prisoners-of-war to the victors of a battle), brought along a coffin, and travelled to Shitou (in present-day western Nanjing, Jiangsu) to surrender to Wang Jun, formally ending the Eastern Wu kingdom.
-Wang Jun used the acting imperial authority granted to him by the Jin emperor Sima Yan to accept Sun Hao's surrender, free him from his bonds, and burn the coffin.
-He then sent Sun Hao as a prisoner-of-war to the Jin capital Luoyang to be presented to Sima Yan.
+The very next day, 1 May 280, Sun Hao would issue his final imperial edict, asking his people to not be upset about the end of Sun Wu, but to instead prepare themselves to become formal subjects of the Jin dynasty.
+He then stripped his upper body of all of its clothing and tied himself up (a formal way of presenting prisoners-of-war to a battle's victors), brought along a coffin, and traveled to Shitou (within present day Nanjing, Jiangsu) to formally surrender to Wang Jun, formally ending the kingdom of Eastern Wu.
+Wang Jun used the acting imperial authority granted to him by Emperor Sima Yan and the Jin government to accept Sun Hao's surrender, freeing him from his bonds and burning the coffin, before sending him to Luoyang to be presented to Sima Yan.

 At the time of Wu's fall, according to the official maps and documents collected by Wang Jun, Wu's territories covered a total of four provinces, 43 commanderies and 313 counties.
 It had a population of 2.3 million people and 523,000 households, as well as 32,000 officials and 230,000 troops.

 Aftermath

-The fall of Jianye and Sun Hao's surrender marked the end of both the kingdom of Eastern Wu and the Three Kingdoms period, and after nearly 100 years of power struggles, fighting and unnecessary bloodshed, China was at long last reunified under the Western Jin dynasty.
+With Jianye's fall and Sun Hao's surrender, the kingdom of Eastern Wu, as well as the Three Kingdoms period, came to an end, and after nearly 100 years of power struggles, fighting and unnecessary bloodshed, China was at long last reunified under the Western Jin dynasty.
 The Jin commanders who participated in the campaign were handsomely rewarded, and ironically, Jia Chong, the overall commander who had opposed the campaign received the largest reward, the tax income of 8,000 households.
-Wang Hun was furious upon learning the news of Wang Jun taking Jianye, and angrily proclaimed to his subordinates that he had watched Sun Hao for nearly a hundred days, but Wang Jun took the advantage at last.
-Wang Hun wrote to the imperial court to complain, claiming that Wang Jun disobeyed orders and embezzled the spoils of war.
-Wang Jun also wrote to the imperial court to defend himself, claiming that what Wang Hun had said was slander.
-However, Wang Hun was much more powerful and influential in the Jin court, thus had gained an upper hand, with his followers suggesting that Wang Jun be jailed.
-In the end, Sima Yan put an end to the conflict by rewarding Wang Jun handsomely.
+A small conflict broke out within the Imperial Court immediately after the Jin forces' victory when Wang Jun became furious that Wang Hun was the one to take down Jianye.
+Wang Jun wrote to the Imperial Court, angrily proclaiming that he had watched Sun Hao for over 100 days, yet Wang Hun seized the advantage before he could advance on Jianye.
+Wang Hun counter-argued that Wang Jun had disobeyed orders and embezzled the spoils of war behind the Imperial Court's back.
+Wang Jun, meanwhile, defended himself by saying that what Wang Hun had said was slanderous.
+However, Wang Hun's power and influence within the Imperial Court enabled him to gain the upper hand, with his followers implying that Wang Jun should be jailed.
+In the end, Sima Yan finally ended the conflict by rewarding Wang Jun handsomely.